Boom Fantasy promo code CBSSPORTS: Get up to $100 back for Packers-Commanders and more

-Boom Fantasy promo code CBSSPORTS: Get up to $100 back for Packers vs. Commanders on Thursday, September 11
+Boom Fantasy promo code CBSSPORTS: Get up to $100 back for CFB Week 3 and NFL Week 2 on Friday, September 12

 Boom Fantasy offers up to $100 back in site credit for new users with promo code CBSSPORTS, perfect for NFL Week 2 picks and more

 The latest Boom Fantasy promo code CBSSPORTS is good for up to $100 back in site credits if your first pick loses.
-The Week 2 NFL schedule has arrived with an intriguing 'Thursday Night Football' matchup between the Packers and Commanders at 8:15 p.m.
-ET as Jayden Daniels leads Washington against Micah Parsons and the Packers.
-Week 3 in college football also begins with NC State vs. Wake Forest at 7:30 p.m.
-ET.
-Before making prop picks for any of the action, click here to get the latest Boom Fantasy promo code for new users:
+The Week 2 NFL schedule continues on Sunday, while there are college football games on both Friday and Saturday, alongside ongoing MLB, WNBA and soccer action.
+Before making prop picks for any of those sports, click here to get the latest Boom Fantasy promo code for new users:

 Here are the steps to follow in order to sign up and claim the Boom Fantasy promo.